 Seven Most Common AC Problems and How to Fix Them

-When your home’s air conditioner malfunctions, you deserve to get the problem dealt with as soon as possible.
-Unfortunately, there can be countless of reasons why your air conditioner isn’t functioning properly.
-How do you know which one is impacting you?
-There are a few problems that are more prevalent, and identifying what they are is handy when your Service Experts Heating & Air Conditioning Expert is going over routes for resolving the problem through air conditioning repair in North America.
+When your home’s AC system breaks down, you should try to get the problem resolved as soon as possible.
+Annoyingly, there can be hundreds of reasons why your cooling isn’t working properly.
+How do you know which one is causing trouble?
+There are a few problems that are more common, and identifying what they are is beneficial when your Service Experts Heating, Air Conditioning & Plumbing Expert is reviewing options for fixing the problem through air conditioning repair in North America.

 1. Thermostat Problems

-Your thermostat directs your AC system when to start and for how long to run.
-If the thermostat settings are incorrect, your air conditioning might not run properly.
-And if the batteries have died in a programmable thermostat, it won't be accessible at all.
-Try this short checklist to confirm your thermostat is receiving power and operating properly:
+Your thermostat tells your cooling when to start and for how long to run.
+If the settings are incorrect, your air conditioning may not function correctly.
+And if the batteries died in a programmable thermostat, you won’t be able to use it at all.
+Run through this short checklist to make sure your thermostat is receiving power and working properly:

 • Make sure your thermostat has power (smart models)